andremano/GIS-4-Land-Administration/_build/html/_sources/data_entry_routines.rst.txt

    Model to import survey data in CSV format

 Along with the data for this exercise you have a folder named ``surveys``.
-Inside you will see 30 CSV files similat to the one shown in :numref:`t_survey_1`, each representing a different topographic survey (i.e. different parcel).
-We will now use these files to demonstrate how a possible approach to build workflow to import external data.
+Inside you will see 30 CSV files similar to the one shown in :numref:`t_survey_1`, each representing a different topographic survey (i.e. different parcel).
+We will use those files to demonstrate a possible approach to build a workflow to import external data.

 7. **Task** Import the model ``import_surveys.model3`` into your collection of processing tools :numref:`add_model` you will find this file inside the ``models`` folder.